digego/extempore/docs/concurrency.rst

 closure ``my_os_thread``.
-Like Scheme wrappers, C wrappers are also automatically generated for toplevel xtlang closures, and are required if you wish to call an xtlang closure from an external C library---xtlang knows how to call C natively but C cannot call an xtlang closure without an appropriate C wrapper.
+Like Scheme wrappers, C wrappers are also automatically generated for toplevel xtlang closures, and are required if you wish to call an xtlang closure from an external C library---:doc:`xtlang knows how to call C natively
+<c-xtlang-interop>` but C cannot call an xtlang closure without an
+appropriate C wrapper.
 C wrappers have the same name as the xtlang closure with ``_native`` appended to the end.
 By passing a C wrapper around we can have the OS callback into native xtlang code and still enjoy full on-the-fly hot-swappability.
 In other words, once you have passed the C wrapper as a callback you can re-compile (change the behaviour) of the original xtlang closure on-the-fly, whenever you like!

 The same principle applies to any other C library code that you may pass xtlang closure C wrappers to.
 These callbacks are then subject to